New geometric structures on 3-manifolds: surgery and generalized geometry: Every closed orientable -manifold admits a -structure

 Consider the cosymplectic structure on $M_\phi$ given by $1 + id\theta + i\omega - d\theta\wedge \omega$.
 Take two fixed points $p,q$ in the disk fixed by the diffeomorphism $\phi$.
 Consider the corresponding curves $\SSS_p$ and $\SSS_q$.
 Perform now two surgeries from Section~\ref{sec:p-1-surgery}: a $(0,1)$ surgery on $\SSS_p$ and a $(1,- 1)$ surgery on $\SSS_q$ in $M_\phi$.
 After the first surgery, the resulting manifold is $M$, by Corollary~\ref{cororllary:every-manifold-surgery-mapping-torus}.
 We claim that the second surgery still yields $M$.
 To prove the claim, notice that $\SSS_p$ and $\SSS_q$ are parallel in $M_\phi$ (their union is the boundary of an embedded annulus $[0,1]\times S^1$).
 Then after the first surgery, this annulus can be extended to a disk (by adding a meridian disk of the first surgery torus), so $\SSS_q$ bounds an embedded disk in $M$.
 A neighbourhood of this disk in $M$ is homeomorphic to a ball, in which $\SSS_q$ is the unknot.
 This means that after the second surgery we obtain the connected sum of $M$ with the $(1,- 1)$ surgery on the unknot in $S^3$.
 The $(1,-1)$ surgery on the unknot in $S^3$ yields again $S^3$ (this surgery is the lens space $L(1,-1)$, by \cite[Sec.~10.1.2]{martelli2022introduction}, which is homeomorphic to $L(1,0)\cong S^3$ \cite[Thm.~10.1.12, Prop.~10.1.6]{martelli2022introduction}).
 Hence the second surgery does not change the manifold~$M$.

-By the choice of the coefficients $q$ and Proposition \ref{prop:many-surgeries}, we have thus proved: \begin{theorem} Any closed orientable $3$-manifold admits a stable $B_3$-structure with exactly two type-change curves. \end{theorem}
+By the choice of the coefficients $q$ and Proposition \ref{prop:many-surgeries}, we have thus proved: \begin{theorem} Any closed orientable $3$-manifold admits a $B_3$-structure with exactly two type-change curves. \end{theorem}

 A natural and interesting question arises: by analogy with the binding of an open-book decomposition in Theorem \ref{thm:open-book}, can we find examples of $B_3$-structures with a connected type-change locus?
-This and the study of the geometry and local invariants is the subject of an upcoming work.
+This and the study of the geometry and local invariants will be the subject of an upcoming work.

 \begin{small}

 \textsc{J. Porti, Universitat Aut\`onoma de Barcelona, and Centre de Recerca Matem\`atica 08193 Barcelona, Spain } \\ \textsf{joan.porti@uab.cat}